mbaird/sstableloader-csv/README.md

+## THIS IS PURE ANCIENT.
+This is 4 years old and likely doesn't work anymore.
+You're of course welcome to fork & update, but I won't be providing support for this.
+Good luck!

 # sstableloader-csv

 This tool parses CSV files into sstables for Apache Cassandra.
 It was written for a project involving the need to parse ~75 Million row CSV files.